7th Season | 126-37 (.807)

 OU Coaching Staff

-In his fifth season as the head coach at the University of Oklahoma, Roddick shined the national spotlight on the Sooners and built his program into a powerhouse on the court and in the classroom.
+Entering his seventh season as the head coach at the University of Oklahoma, Roddick has shined the national spotlight on the Sooners and built his program into a powerhouse on the court and in the classroom.

-A three-time Big 12 Conference and two-time ITA Central Region Coach of the Year, Roddick rejuvenated the OU tennis infrastructure by tackling paramount goals instantly upon his arrival and improving with every successive season.
+A four-time Big 12 Conference, two-time ITA Central Region Coach of the Year, and once ITA National Coach of the Year Roddick rejuvenated the OU tennis infrastructure by tackling paramount goals instantly upon his arrival and improving with every successive season.

-Under his watch, the Sooners earned their first Big 12 Conference title (2012), first ITA No. 1 team weekly rating (2014) and the program’s highest overall seed (No. 2 in 2014) for the NCAA Division I Team Championships.
+Under his watch, the Sooners earned their first Big 12 Conference title (2012), first ITA No. 1 team weekly rating (2014) and the program’s first ever No. 1 overall seed (2015) for the NCAA Division I Team Championships.
 Roddick recruited and refined the world’s top junior talent, producing award-winning graduate after graduate.

 The numbers tell the story.
 In five seasons at Oklahoma, Roddick has coached: